-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Authority's basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Authority's basic financial statements as a whole.
 The accompanying Schedule of Federal Awards Expenditures is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audit of States, Local Governments and Non-Profit Organizations and is not a required part of the basic financial statements.
-The combining financial data schedule ("FDS") and cost certifications are presented for purposes of additional analysis as required by the Department of Housing and Urban Development and is not a required part of the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly presented in all material respects, in relation to the basic financial statements taken as a whole.
+The combining financial data schedule ("FDS") are presented for purposes of additional analysis as required by the Department of Housing and Urban Development and is not a required part of the basic financial statements.
+The schedule of federal rewards expenditures and combing financial data schedule ("FDS") are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United State of America.
+In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.